-With attenuated gestures and tenacious device, Clown Ambulance presents work that mirrors the intellectual forces that drive Gibbons’ studio practice.
+With attenuated gestures and tenacious device, Jeff Gibbons presents works that mirror the intellectual forces that drive his studio practice.
 Earthen materials such as clay and found objects are divorced of their practical usage and become part of a resonant feedback loop as Gibbons reaches into a spiritual world he himself acknowledges may not exist.
 Getting to, and encountering the possible fissures of existence become paramount and with that, each work, whether it be sculpture, painting or video is the precise moment of an existential teeter-totter.

 Everything can feel like an act, looking back on the different people I’ve been.

 Maybe it’s all just a love note, like your post: